Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): Mar 20 2018 Finished (first time): Mar 24 2018

-Gentlemen and Players (Malbry, #1)
+Gentlemen and Players (Malbry, #1)by Joanne Harris (2006)

-My review: Joanne Harris managed to awe me again, with this clever and amazing novel.
+Joanne Harris managed to awe me again, with this clever and amazing novel.
 I really enjoyed this book, the characterization and detailed analysis of the main character.
 The only thing I did not really find great was the final "shocking revelation", that, even if very surprising and unexpected, it is not really convincing.
-Despite that, it is another masterpiece of Joanne Harris, that I strongly recommend. (★★★★)
+Despite that, it is another masterpiece of Joanne Harris, that I strongly recommend.

 Started: Feb 16 2009 Finished: Apr 27 2009

-by Banana Yoshimoto (2008)
+Chie-chan e ioby Banana Yoshimoto (2008)

 Started: Jan 26 2009 Finished: Feb 15 2009

-My review: I received the first volume as a present, and it intrigued me.
+I received the first volume as a present, and it intrigued me.
 The style is quite unusual for a children book, and it has a dark cynical tone, but...
 I enjoyed it.
 I then decided to read the second, and I enjoyed it as well.
 After losing their parents, and after escaping from Count Olaf, the Baudelaire orphans are adopted by a distant uncle, a world renown herpetologist with a huge passion for reptiles.
 Despite the unusual line of work, the uncle turns out to be a great adoptive parent... but it will not last long.
 Soon the three siblings endure a car accident, a terrible odor, a deadly serpent, a long knife, a large brass reading lamp, and the appearance of a person they'd hoped never to see again (can you guess who?).
-I cannot wait to read the next book of this very unusual series. (★★★)
+I cannot wait to read the next book of this very unusual series.

 Number of times I read it: 2